WARNING: CYTOKINE RELEASE SYNDROME and NEUROLOGICAL TOXICITIES

 Costimulatory domains vary by CARs:

 References: 1.
 Kymriah [prescribing information].
-East Hanover, NJ: Novartis Pharmaceuticals Corp; 2017.
+East Hanover, NJ: Novartis Pharmaceuticals Corp.
 2. Milone MC, Fish JD, Carpenito C, et al. Chimeric receptors containing CD137 signal transduction domains mediate enhanced survival of T cells and increased antileukemic efficacy in vivo.
 Mol Ther.
 2009;17(8):1453-1464.
-3. Kawalekar OU, O’Connor RS, Fraietta JA, et al. Distinct signaling of coreceptors regulates specific metabolism pathways and impacts memory development in CAR T cells.
+3. Kawalekar OU, O'Connor RS, Fraietta JA. et al. Distinct signaling of coreceptors regulates specific metabolism pathways and impacts memory development in CAR T cells.
 Immunity.
 2016;44(2):380-390.
 4. Kalos M, Levine BL, Porter DL, et al. T cells with chimeric antigen receptors have potent antitumor effects and can establish memory in patients with advanced leukemia.
 Sci Transl Med.
 2011;3(95):95ra73. doi:10.1126/scitranslmed.3002842.
-5. Long AH, Haso WM, Shern JF, et al. 4-1BB costimulation ameliorates T cell exhaustion induced by tonic signaling of chimeric antigen receptors.
+5. Long AH, Haso WM, Shem JF, et al. 4-1BB costimulation ameliorates T cell exhaustion induced by tonic signaling of chimeric antigen receptors.
 Nat Med.
 2015;21(6):581-590.
-6. Zhao Z, Condomines M, van der Stegen SJC, et al. Structural design of engineered costimulation determines tumor rejection kinetics and persistence of CAR T cells.
+6. Zhao Z, Condomines M, van der Stegen SJC, et al. Structural design of engineered costimulation determines tumor rejectlon kinetics and persistence of CAR T cells.
 Cancer Cell.
-2015;28:415-428.
+2015;28(4):415-428.

 KYMRIAH is a CD19-directed genetically modified autologous T cell immunotherapy indicated for the treatment of patients up to 25 years of age with B-cell precursor acute lymphoblastic leukemia (ALL) that is refractory or in second or later relapse.